elyadata/NER_shared_task_2023/Data_preprocessing/README.md

 # Wojood Pre-processing
 In the context of the Arabic NER SharedTask 2023, this repository contains all the pre-processing scripts on the Wojood dataset.
 In order to use the Wojood dataset with the models, the OIB-formatted manifest must be converted to a compatible format.
 `PIQN` and `DiffusionNER` share the same JSON manifest format requirement.
+Whereas `BINDER` requires a JSONLINES manifest.

-This folder also contains the data re-sampling scripts used.
+Moreover, this folder also contains the data re-sampling scripts used.

 ## How to run:
 ### Requirements: